Pygmy hippopotamus: Nigerian subspecies

 A distinct subspecies of pygmy hippopotamus existed in Nigeria until at least the 20th century, though the validity of this has been questioned.
 The existence of the subspecies, makes Choeropsis liberiensis liberiensis (or Hexaprotodon liberiensis liberiensis under the old classification) the full trinomial nomenclature for the Liberian pygmy hippopotamus.
 The Nigerian pygmy hippopotamus was never studied in the wild and never captured.
 All research and all zoo specimens are the Liberian subspecies.
 The Nigerian subspecies is classified as C. liberiensis heslopi.

-The Nigerian pygmy hippopotamus ranged in the Niger River Delta, especially near Port Harcourt, but no reliable reports exist after the collection of the museum specimens secured by I. R. P. Heslop, a British colonial officer, in the early 1940s.
+The Nigerian pygmy hippopotamus ranged in the Niger River Delta, especially near Port Harcourt, but no reliable reports exist after the collection of the museum specimens secured by Ian Heslop, a British colonial officer, in the early 1940s.
 It is probably extinct.
 The subspecies is separated by over 1800 km and the Dahomey Gap, a region of savanna that divides the forest regions of West Africa.
-The subspecies is named after I. R. P. Heslop, who claimed in 1945 to have shot a pygmy hippo in the Niger Delta region and collected several skulls.
+The subspecies is named after Heslop, who shot three members of it in 1935 and 1943.
 He estimated that perhaps no more than 30 pygmy hippos remained in the region.